 - According to the Center for Venture Research, angel investors expect an average 26% annual return at the time they invest, and they believe that about one-third of their investments are likely to result in a substantial capital loss.

-- They know, like and trust the entrepreneur.
+- They know, like, and trust the entrepreneur.
 Like with friends and family investments, sometimes angels know and trust the entrepreneurs and want to help them succeed.

-- They feel they can add real value: many angels have lots of relevant experience that can help the companies they fund, from experience hiring staff to connections with key potential customers or suppliers.
+- They feel they can add real value: many angels have lots of relevant experience to help the companies they fund, from experience hiring staff to connections with key potential customers or suppliers.
 If angels can see their involvement adding a lot of value to the company, they might be very interested in investing.

-- Sometimes the angel wants or likes the action.
+- Sometimes, the angel wants or likes the action.
 Simply put, angel investing is exciting.
 It is generally a higher risk/higher reward version of the public stock markets requiring a more entrepreneurial analysis which is highly intriguing.